Good Morning, this is Capital Essence’s Market Outlook (the technical analysis of financial markets) for Wednesday May 12, 2021.

-Industrials were under selling pressure despite General Electric’s upbeat earnings, the industrial conglomerate reported better-than-expected free cash flow.
-The Industrial Select Sector SPDR Fund (XLI) fell 0.92 percent on the day and is down more than1 percent YTD, underperformed the S&P. Now the question is what’s next?
+Industrials were dragged lower by airlines, with Alaska Air Group Inc (ALK), American Airlines Group (AAL) and United Airlines Holdings Inc (UAL) closed down about 2 percent.
+As such, the Industrial Select Sector SPDR Fund (XLI) fell 1.48 percent on the day but is up more than 17 percent YTD, outperformed the S&P. Now the question is what’s next?
 Below is an update look at a trade in XLI.

 The graphics below are from our “U.S. Market Trading Map”, show the near-term technical bias and trading ranges.
 As shown, the underlying is in a short-term bullish trend when the price bars are painted in green.
 The underlying is in a short-term bearish trend when the price bars are painted in red.
 The yellow bars identify period of neutral or sideways trading pattern.
 Additionally, the light-blue shading represents the short-term trading range.
 A move above or below that range is considered overbought (as represents by the red shading) or oversold (as represents by the dark-green shading).
 Readings above or below the red and green shaded areas are considered extremely overbought or extremely oversold.